irskep/BaconReactMixin/README.md

 `BaconReactMixin({key: property})` returns a mixin that sets `state[key]` on the component whenever `property` is updated.

+Properties must have initial values.
+If you want to use a property without an initial value, you can just use `property.startWith(undefined)`.

 You can also use streams, as long as a value is delivered to the stream before the component is rendered.